nitishkumar515/RISCV/README.md

 3. **Double Word:** - A double word is twice the size of a word.
 In RISC-V, for example, in RV32, a double word is 8 bytes (64 bits), and in RV64, a double word is 16 bytes (128 bits).

-4. **Least Significant Bit (LSB):** -  The least significant bit is the lowest-order bit in a binary representation.
+4. **Least Significant Bit (LSB):** -  The least significant bit is the lowest-order bit in a binary representation as shown in above figure.

-5. **Most Significant Bit (MSB):** -  The most significant bit is the highest-order bit in a binary representation.
+5. **Most Significant Bit (MSB):** -  The most significant bit is the highest-order bit in a binary representation as shown in above figure.
 It has the greatest influence on the overall value of a number.
 The MSB is the bit that represents the largest power of two.

 6. **Endianess:** - Endianess refers to how multi-byte data is stored in memory.
 In a big-endian system, the most significant byte is stored at the lowest memory address, while in a little-endian system, the least significant byte is stored at the lowest memory address.
 RISC-V supports both big-endian and little-endian modes.

 7. **Byte addressing** -  is a memory addressing scheme used in computer systems to identify and access individual bytes of data within the computer's memory.
 In byte addressing, each individual byte in the memory has a unique address, allowing direct access to and manipulation of single bytes of data.
 In RISC-V, like in many other computer architectures, memory is byte-addressable.

-Understanding these terms is crucial when working with data representation, memory allocation, and programming in computer systems, including the RISC-V architecture.
+Understanding of these terms is crucial when working with data representation, memory allocation, and programming in computer systems, including the RISC-V architecture.

 ### Representation of Signed and Unsigned Numbers
 #### Unsigned Numbers
-Unsigned numbers don’t have any sign, these can contain only magnitude of the number.
-So, representation of unsigned binary numbers are all positive numbers only.
+* Unsigned numbers don’t have any sign, these can contain only magnitude of the number.
+*  So, representation of unsigned binary numbers are all positive numbers only.
-Since there is no sign bit in this unsigned binary number, so N bit binary number represent its magnitude only.
-Zero (0) is also unsigned number.
-Every number in unsigned number representation has only one unique binary equivalent form, so this is unambiguous representation technique.
-The range of unsigned binary number is from  **0 to ((2^n)-1)**.
+* Since there is no sign bit in this unsigned binary number, so N bit binary number represent its magnitude only.
+* Zero (0) is also unsigned number.
+* Every number in unsigned number representation has only one unique binary equivalent form, so this is unambiguous representation technique.
+* The range of unsigned binary number is from  **0 to ((2^n)-1)**.

 #### Signed Numbers
-Generally 2's complement representation is used for the signed numbers.
-2’s complement of a number is obtained by inverting each bit of given number plus 1 to least significant bit (LSB).
-So, positive numbers are represented in binary form and negative numbers are represented in 2’s complement form.
-There is extra bit for sign representation.
-If value of sign bit is 0, then number is positive and you can directly represent it in simple binary form, but if value of sign bit 1, then number is negative and 2’s complement of given binary number should be taken.
-In this representation, zero (0) has only one (unique) representation which is always positive.
+* Generally 2's complement representation is used for the signed numbers.
+* 2’s complement of a number is obtained by inverting each bit of given number plus 1 to least significant bit (LSB).
+* So, positive numbers are represented in binary form and negative numbers are represented in 2’s complement form. * There is extra bit for sign representation.
+* If value of sign bit is 0, then number is positive and you can directly represent it in simple binary form, but if value of sign bit 1, then number is negative and 2’s complement of given binary number should be taken.
+* In this representation, zero (0) has only one (unique) representation which is always positive.
 The range of 2’s complement form is from  **(-2^(n-1))  to ((2^(n-1))-1)**.

 ### Illustration of Signed and Unsigned Numbers in RISC-V
 #### Unsigned Numbers